kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 --------------

 ### Q1
-Structures derived from the first (mandibular) branchial arch include all of the following, EXCEPT:
+Structures derived from the _first (mandibular) branchial arch_ include all of the following, EXCEPT:

-	A	Muscles of mastication
+	A. Muscles of mastication
-	B	Stylohyoid ligament
+	B. Stylohyoid ligament
-	C	Incus and malleus
+	C. Incus and malleus
-	D	Mylohyoid
+	D. Mylohyoid
-	E	Tensor tympani
+	E. Tensor tympani
+#### Answer: C. Incus and malleus - ?

 ### Q2
-Regarding branchial cysts, which of the following statements is FALSE?
+Regarding _branchial cysts_, which of the following statements is FALSE?

-	A	They are lined by stratified squamous epithelium
+	A. They are lined by stratified squamous epithelium
-	B	Diagnosis is by clinical examination and needle aspiration C	They occur at the junction of the lower third and upper two-thirds of sternocleidomastoid D	They are present in 60% of males
+	B. Diagnosis is by clinical examination and needle aspiration
+	C. They occur at the junction of the lower third and upper two-thirds of sternocleidomastoid
+	D. They are present in 60% of males
-	E	A quarter of cysts become infected
+	E. A quarter of cysts become infected
+#### Answer: D. They are present in 60% of males - ?

 ### Q3
-Which one of the following statements regarding the development of the parathyroid glands is TRUE?
+Which one of the following statements regarding the development of the _parathyroid glands_ is TRUE?

+	A. The superior parathyroids develop from the third pharyngeal pouch - F
+	B. The inferior parathyroids develop from the fourth pharyngeal pouch - F
+	C. Development of the superior parathyroids occurs in company with the thymus gland - F
+	D. Development of the inferior parathyroids occurs in company with the parafollicular C cells - F
-	A	The superior parathyroids develop from the third pharyngeal pouch B	The inferior parathyroids develop from the fourth pharyngeal pouch C	Development of the superior parathyroids occurs in company with the thymus gland D	Development of the inferior parathyroids occurs in company with the parafollicular C cells E	The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland
+	E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland

+#### Answer: E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland - ?

 ### Q4
-A 55-year-old man presents to you with back pain and paraesthesia along the medial border of the leg and foot.
+A 55-year-old man presents to you with _back pain and paraesthesia_ along the _medial border of the leg and foot_.
 A disc prolapse is suspected with compression of which of the following spinal nerve roots?

-	A	L3
+	A. L3
-	B	L4
+	B. L4
-	C	L5
+	C. L5
-	D	S1
+	D. S1
-	E	S2
+	E. S2
+#### Answer: C. L5 - ?

 ### Q5
-All of the following are complications of transurethral resection of prostate (TURP), EXCEPT:
+All of the following are complications of _transurethral resection of prostate_ (TURP), EXCEPT:

-	A	Urethral stricture
+	A. Urethral stricture - T
-	B	Retrograde ejaculation
+	B. Retrograde ejaculation - T
-	C	Hypernatraemia
+	C. HyPERnatraemia - T
-	D	Incontinence
+	D. Incontinence - T
+	E. Increased risk of myocardial infarction
-	E	Increased risk of myocardial infarction
+#### Answer: E. Increased risk of myocardial infarction - ?

 ### Q6
-Which of the following muscles of mastication inserts into the neck of the mandible and anterior surface of the disc of the temporomandibular joint?
+Which of the following _muscles of mastication_ inserts into the _neck of the mandible_ and _anterior surface of the disc_ of the temporomandibular joint?

-	A	Lateral pterygoid
+	A. Lateral pterygoid
-	B	Medial pterygoid
+	B. Medial pterygoid
-	C	Masseter
+	C. Masseter - F
-	D	Buccinator
+	D. Buccinator -F
-	E	Temporalis
+	E. Temporalis -F
+#### Answer: A. Lateral pterygoid - ?

 ### Q7
-Which one of these muscle and nerve pairings is correct?
+Which one of these _muscle and nerve pairings_ is correct?

-	A	Stylopharyngeus – glossopharyngeal nerve
+	A. Stylopharyngeus – glossopharyngeal nerve
-	B	Tensor veli palatini – pharyngeal plexus
+	B. Tensor veli palatini – pharyngeal plexus
-	C	Buccinator – cranial nerve Vc
+	C. Buccinator – cranial nerve Vc
-	D	Palatoglossus – hypoglossal nerve
+	D. Palatoglossus – hypoglossal nerve
-	E	Cricothyroid – recurrent laryngeal nerve
+	E. Cricothyroid – recurrent laryngeal nerve
+#### Answer: C. Buccinator – cranial nerve Vc - ?

 ### Q8
-Concerning parasympathetic nerve supply, which one of the following pairings is correct?
+Concerning _parasympathetic nerve supply_, which one of the following pairings is correct?

-	A	Otic ganglion – submandibular gland
+	A. Otic ganglion – submandibular gland
-	B	Pterygopalatine ganglion – lacrimal gland
+	B. Pterygopalatine ganglion – lacrimal gland
-	C	Pterygopalatine ganglion – parotid gland
+	C. Pterygopalatine ganglion – parotid gland - F
-	D	Auriculotemporal nerve – submandibular gland
+	D. Auriculotemporal nerve – submandibular gland - F
-	E	Facial nerve – otic ganglion
+	E. Facial nerve – otic ganglion - F
+#### Answer: B. Pterygopalatine ganglion – lacrimal gland - ?

 ### Q9
 A patient arrives in the Emergency Department with the following arterial blood gas results: PaO2 8.0 kPa; PaCO2 2.0 kPa; pH 7.54; bicarbonate 18 mmol/l.
 The most likely cause is:

-	A	Excessive vomiting
+	A. Excessive vomiting
-	B	Pulmonary embolus (PE)
+	B. Pulmonary embolus (PE) - F
-	C	Diabetic ketoacidosis
+	C. Diabetic ketoacidosis (DKA) - F
-	D	CVA
+	D. Cerebrovascular Accident (CVA) - ?
-	E	Chest wall trauma
+	E. Chest wall trauma - F
+#### Answer: A. Excessive vomiting - ?

-### Q10
+### Q10 - LEARN
-The operation of choice for treatment of a strangulated femoral hernia, which is likely to contain infarcted small bowel is:
+The operation of choice for treatment of a _strangulated femoral hernia_, which is likely to contain _infarcted small bowel_ is:

-	A	McEvedy’s abdominal approach
+	A. McEvedy’s abdominal approach
-	B	Lothiessen’s high approach
+	B. Lothiessen’s high approach
-	C	Lockwood’s crural or low approach
+	C. Lockwood’s crural or low approach
-	D	Bassini’s low repair
+	D. Bassini’s low repair
-	E	Lower midline laparotomy
+	E. Lower midline laparotomy
-#### Answer:
+#### Answer: A. McEvedy’s abdominal approach - ?

 Questions 11-20